Improved Nonlinear Transform Source-Channel Coding to Catalyze Semantic Communications: Experimental Results

 \makeatletter \makeatother

-In Fig. \ref{Fig_versatile_results}, we show our versatile contextual NTSCC (versatile NTSCC+) over the AWGN channel with different SNR values and under different CBR constraint compared with BPG + 5G LDPC and VTM + 5G LDPC.
-Results indicate that our versatile NTSCC+ can achieve \emph{fine continuous} rate control and SNR adaptation in a single model.
-Furthermore, Fig. \ref{Fig_fading_results} shows that even equipped with the adaptive modulation and coding (AMC) mechanism as that in current wireless communication systems, the classical layered design with finite number of QPs in source compression and channel coded modulation schemes fails to reacts sensitive to SNR variability due to the cliff effect.
-In contrast, our versatile NTSCC+ with response networks presents better flexibility with better coding gain.
+In Fig. \ref{Fig_versatile_results}, we show the performance of our bandwidth compatible contextual NTSCC (compatible NTSCC+) over the AWGN channel with different SNR values and under various CBR constraint.
+Results in Fig. \ref{Fig_versatile_results}(a) indicate that our compatible NTSCC+ can achieve \emph{fine continuous} rate control and SNR adaptation in a single model, which can effectively reduce computational and storage cost during model training and deployment.
+Although compatible NTSCC+ performs worse than the multi-model NTSCC+, it is still competitive for better performance than BPG + 5G LDPC and on par performance with VTM + 5G LDPC over a broad SNR and CBR region.

+To further evaluate the flexibility of our compatible NTSCC+, Fig. \ref{Fig_fading_results} illustrates a practical fading channel case collected from COST2100 channel model \cite{liu2012cost}.
+The results indicate that, the classical layered design, with finite number of QPs in source compression and modulation and coding schemes (MCS) for error protection, fails to reacts sensitive to fluctuations in SNR.
+Conversely, our compatible NTSCC+ with response networks is shown to not only provide smooth performance transition without any cliff and leveling effects but also achieve competitive performance.

 Fig. \ref{Fig_visual_roi} shows a visual comparison among VTM + 5G LDPC, our standard instance-adaptive NTSCC++, and our ROI-based NTSCC++ on a 360$^\circ$ image viewed from 3 viewports, a typical source in XR.
 We can clearly see that our NTSCC++ maintains more details of high frequency components at the equivalent channel bandwidth rates.
 In contrast, VTM + 5G LDPC exhibits visual artifacts such as blocking, aliasing and ringing, especially near edges.
 Additionally, our ROI-based NTSCC++ method offers a significant advantage in terms of bandwidth savings.
 It achieves a 40\% bandwidth rate savings over the standard NTSCC++ method, while still preserving the quality of the images within the ROI.
 This highlights the potential of the method as a viable solution for 360$^\circ$ media applications such as viewport-based streaming or saliency-aware adaptive transmission, as discussed in \cite{xu360}.
+For more visualization results, please refer to Appendix \ref*{appendix_b}.